mxn21/FlowingDrawer/README.md

 Don't set any background on FlowingMenuLayout or FlowingMenuLayout's children, it means their background should be transparent.

-Don't set FlowingMenuLayout's width , it's not a useful way to change it's width .
+Don't set FlowingMenuLayout's width with a fixed width, it's not a useful way to change it's width .

 You can change menu's attribute in FlowingDrawer layout node use custom attribute,like edMenuBackground,edMenuSize, edPosition.